SELab-2/Dwengo-5/docker/README.md

 This command builds and starts all docker containers in the specified file.
 The flag `-f` can be removed to use the standard `docker-compose.yml` file.
+By removing the `--build` option Docker can reuse images that it generates which reduces disk usage.
+When Docker doesn't reduce images, unused ones needlessly take up disk space, which can be fixed using `docker prune -fa`.

 ### Closing